Welcome to Urbinary!

 Podcast

 During the first three seasons, Urbinary interviewed professors, researchers and early-career academics on topics including environmental justice, mega-events, migration, refugee camps, urban regeneration and planning theory.
 During Season 2024-2025, the project underwent restructuring, establishing working groups (coordination, creative communication, post-production) and launching thematic cycles.
-From 2025 onwards, Urbinary adopts a hybrid editorial model, structured around three main episode typologies: long-form standalone episodes; Urban10; and special episodes.
+From 2025 onwards, Urbinary adopts a hybrid editorial model, structured around standalone episodes and thematic series.

 Written by Toka Elsayed, Laila Kouta, Alexia Lara, Lucy White